| Cane Creek State Park

 Pinnacle Mountain - The park visitor center is the eastern terminus of the 222-mile Ouachita Trail.
 Twice a year, the park offers a three-hour workshop for beginner backpackers, that includes information on backpacking gear, trail foods, planning and safety.
 For class graduates there is an optional 10-mile backpacking trip on the Ouachita Trail.
 View Pinnacle Mountain Calendar of Events

 Queen Wilhelmina - The 222-mile Ouachita Trail stretches through the east-west trending Ouachita Mountains of western Arkansas.
 It is the longest backpacking trail in the Ouachita National Forest spanning from Pinnacle Mountain State Park just west of Little Rock, Arkansas to Talimena State Park near Talihina, Oklahoma.
 Near the western edge of Arkansas, the trail passes through Queen Wilhelmina State Park located high atop Rich Mountain, the state's second highest mountain.
-The park features Queen Wilhelmina Lodge, a hostelry known as Arkansas's Castle in the Clouds [NOTE: Queen Wilhelmina State Park Lodge is closed until spring 2014 while undergoing a major renovation.].
+The park features Queen Wilhelmina Lodge, a hostelry known as Arkansas's Castle in the Clouds [NOTE: Queen Wilhelmina State Park Lodge is closed until late 2014 while undergoing a major renovation.].
 Queen Wilhelmina State Park, with its lodge, campsites and the panoramic views from its lofty locale, is a perfect rest stop on the trail, a beginning point or a cache location for geocaching enthusiasts.
 View Queen Wilhelmina Calendar of Events